Last updated 17th August 2023.

-The Robinson Group of Companies, incorporating Northern Energy Supplies Ltd, Northern LPG Supplies Ltd and associated its associated companies is committed to protecting and respecting your privacy.
+The Robinson Group of Companies, incorporating Northern Energy Oil Ltd, Northern Energy Gas Ltd and its associated companies is committed to protecting and respecting your privacy.

-For the purpose of the Data Protection Act 1998 (DPA) the data controller is The Robinson Group of Companies, (incorporating Northern Energy Supplies Ltd, Northern LPG Supplies Ltd and its associated companies), Energy House, Hampsthwaite, Harrogate, North Yorkshire, HG3 2HT.
+For the purpose of the Data Protection Act 1998 (DPA) the data controller is The Robinson Group of Companies, (incorporating Northern Energy Oil Ltd, Northern Energy Gas Ltd and its associated companies), Energy House, Hampsthwaite, Harrogate, North Yorkshire, HG3 2HT.

-Data protection law is changing in the UK with the Data Protection Act 1998 (‘DPA’) being replaced with the European General Data Protection Regulation (‘GDPR’) from 25th May 2018.
+Data protection law is changed in the UK with the Data Protection Act 1998 (‘DPA’) being replaced with the European General Data Protection Regulation (‘GDPR’) from 25th May 2018.

 This Privacy Statement explains how we process your information and your rights under both DPA and GDPR.

 Information we may collect from you:

 We may collect and process the following data about you:

 • Information you give us.
 This includes information about you that you give us when placing an order with us, by filling in forms on our website, or by corresponding with us by phone, e-mail or otherwise.
 It includes information you provide when you search for a product, search for general information about us, make an enquiry via our site, enter a competition, promotion or subscribe to our newsletter and when you report a problem with our site.
 The information you give us may include, but is not limited to, your title, name, address, telephone numbers, email address, trading name and other information you provide about your property and access to your property, and any financial information you provide.